NeuralNoise/reading-list/README.md

 ```html
 <div class="reading-list-loader">Some text...</div>
 ```
-will be replaced by the
+will be replaced by the content returned by the AJAX call.

 ### Options
 Following is a breakdown of the options available for this plugin: